vuestorefront/storefront-api/README.md

 ![Branch Develop](https://img.shields.io/badge/dev%20branch-develop-blue.svg)
 <a href="http://slack.vuestorefront.io">![Join Slack](https://img.shields.io/badge/community%20chat-slack-FF1493.svg)</a>

+### 🔨 Current status: Release Candidate 2 (rc2)

+Most of the work has been done already.
+However, we are still developing and enhancing it.
+Storefront API 1.0rc2 is compatible with Vue Storefront 1.11+.
+The stable release (1.0) is planned for **2020Q4**.
+Only then, it will replace the `vue-storefront-api` middleware for Vue Storefront (release 1.13).
+Till then it's not recommended for production applications.

 Storefront GraphQL API.
 Easy to use.
 Extendable.
 Blazingly fast.
 ElasticSearch included.
 [BFF (Backend for frontend)](https://samnewman.io/patterns/architectural/bff/) driven.
 Works great with: Magento1, Magento2, Spree, OpenCart, and Pimcore - out of the box.
 [Easy to integrate with custom backends](https://docs.storefrontapi.com/guide/integration/integration.html#two-steps-for-the-integration).